Privacy impact assessment: History

-In the 1970s the Technology Assessment (TA) was created by the United States Office of Technology Assessment.
+In the 1970s, the Technology Assessment (TA) was created by the United States Office of Technology Assessment.
 A TA was used to determine the societal and social repercussions of new technologies.
-Similarly at around this time came the Environmental Impact Assessments (EIA), a reaction to the social push from the sixties Green movements.
+Similarly, at around this time came the environmental impact assessments (EIA), a reaction to the social push from the sixties Green movements.
 The method of both of these impact assessments acted as precursors to the creation of the PIA.

-The Privacy Impact Statement was a much less extensive version of the PIA that came about in the late eighties.
+The "Privacy Impact Statement" was a much less extensive version of the PIA that came about in the late eighties.
 During the 1990s there became a need to measure the effectiveness of a company or organization's data security, especially with most data now being stored on computers or other electronic platforms.
 More extensive PIAs started to be used more frequently by corporations and governments in the mid 1990s, and now are used by organizations all around the world, and by several governments including, New Zealand, Canada, Australia, and the United States Department of Homeland Security to assess privacy risk of their systems.
 In addition several other countries and corporations use assessment systems similar to PIAs for data risk analysis.

 PIA Worldwide

 United States

-The E-Government Act of 2002, Section 208, establishes the requirement for agencies to conduct privacy impact assessments (PIAs) for electronic information systems and collections.
+The E-Government Act of 2002, Section 208, established the requirement for agencies to conduct PIAs for electronic information systems and collections.
 The assessment is a practical method of evaluating privacy in information systems and collections, and documented assurance that privacy issues have been identified and adequately addressed.
 The process is designed to guide SEC system owners and developers in assessing privacy during the early stages of development and throughout the systems development life cycle (SDLC), to determine how their project will affect the privacy of individuals and whether the project objectives can be met while also protecting privacy.

 Europe

 The European Commission signed its first Framework for Privacy Impact Assessments in the context of RFID Technology in 2011.
-This served as a basis to later recognize Privacy Impact Assessments in the General Data Protection Regulation (GDPR), which in some cases now mandates data protection impact assessment (DPIA).
+This served as a basis to later recognize PIAs in the General Data Protection Regulation (GDPR), which in some cases now mandates data protection impact assessment (DPIA).
 Aside from new IT systems and projects, the PIA approach has value for structured, periodic reviews or audits of an organization's privacy arrangements.

-PIAF Project

 PIAF (A Privacy Impact Assessment Framework for data protection and privacy rights) is a European Commission co-funded project that aims to encourage the EU and its Member States to adopt a progressive privacy impact assessment policy as a means of addressing needs and challenges related to privacy and to the processing of personal data.